grandbora/currency-converter/README.md

 ##More (todo notes to $self)
  * Current database structure is not normalized.
 It would be better to separate the currency information(currency name, abbreviation and symbol) from currency rates.

  * I did not want to use a framework at first, rather I decided to include only the necessary libraries I needed.
 The reason for that was the very few amount of routing the application had.
 But during the implementation I realized that, it would be nice to use a micro framework like [silex](http://silex.sensiolabs.org/).
+ In current implemetation I had to implement the twig and doctrine configurations to bootstrap file.
+Which does not look good.
+And current implementation had only one route which is hardcoded to index action.
+Obviously this prevents the implementation of new routes.
+ The initial idea was to avoid the complexities of a full stack framework for such a small application.
+But not using any at all, lead to other problems.
+As said earlier using a micro framework would resolve the issues.

  * The frontend, has a very small amount of logic implementation, therfore I did not create any a layer for that (meaning: I did not use backbone model), and implemented the logic to the backbone views.
 Of course in a more proper implementation those should be separated.